-Starting with SCCM 1806 and above, to deploy third-party updates you can import a custom SCCM catalog SCCM.
+Starting with SCCM 1806 and above, to deploy third-party updates, you can import a custom SCCM catalogs SCCM.
 If the SCCM catalog is supplied by specific vendor, you can synchronize the catalog and get those updates in SCCM console.
 In addition to that you can deploy third-party software updates directly using SCCM.

 Using SCCM and Third-party Software Update Catalogs

 As I mentioned earlier, it’s more important that you’re running the latest versions of the applications in your organization.
-As a result big organizations spend lot of money on these tools.
-Configuration Manager makes it very easy for IT admins to deploy updates to these third-party applications.
+As a result, big organizations spend a lot of money on these tools.
+Configuration Manager makes it effortless for IT admins to deploy updates to these third-party applications.

 SCCM Third-Party Partner Catalogs vs Custom Catalogs

 When you go to software update point and enable third-party software updates, only then you get the option to subscribe to third-party update catalogs.
 Furthermore, you can publish these updates to WSUS and deploy it to clients.